Information about The Overland Tour of Cairo, Aswan, Luxor, and Hurghada | Egypt Itinerary 10 Days:

 The Valley Temple:

-It is situated on the Giza Plateau, which was built primarily as a center for mummification.
-The Valley Temple was constructed from enormous pieces of diorite-sculpted granite.
+The Giza Plateau, which was once developed as a centre for mummification, is where it actually is.
+The Valley Temple was constructed from large pieces of granite that had been cut by diorite.

-After lunch, go to Pyramids or Nile View restaurant and then move to the following sites:
+After that, go to Pyramids or Nile View restaurant and then move to the following sites:

 Saqqara Step Pyramid

-It is said to be the first large-scale cut stone building, dating back to King Djoser’s reign in Egypt in the 27th century B.C.
-The step pyramid is made up of six steps stacked on top of each other and stands 62 meters tall.
+It is believed to be the first significant cut stone structure and dates to the time of Egyptian King Djoser in the 27th century B.C.
+The step pyramid is 62 metres tall and is constructed of six steps placed on top of one another.